Monday, January 10th 2022

 I've tried having an occasional cup of coffee and it always results in the same symptoms.
 Like clockwork.
 Any caffeine does.
 I guess my body is saying "stop."
 And I need to listen.

-I do still have a cup of decaf every few days, because sometimes it's just easier to do a pod than a french press.
+I do still have a cup of decaf a few times a month, because sometimes it's just easier to do a pod than a french press.

 But even having more than one cup of decaf brings on the shakes and skipped beats.
 The caffeine microdosing adds up, I guess.